Stay right here for our final news roundup and information overload.

 I'm not a medical doctor.

-I put on differ people with different varying viewpoints, some which I agreed with, some I didn't agree with.
+I've put on people with different varying viewpoints, some which I agreed with, some I didn't agree with.

-But if anybody, I think should be held culpable or accountable, the government just flat out lied to us when they said that if you got the the shot that you're not going to get COVID or that you're not going to infect others.
+But if anybody, I think, should be held culpable or accountable, the government just flat out lied to us when they said that if you got the shot, that you're not going to get COVID or that you're not going to infect others.

 You know, they flat out lied when they were mocking hydroxychloroquine.